Cray-HPE/vtds-core/README.md

 be mixed and matched (with appropriate configuration) as needed by the user based on the user suplied configuration overlays.

+## What Is vTDS?

+vTDS is an automated tool for deploying Virtual Test Development Systems on a variety of resource providers, including cloud providers, in-house hardware clusters or even a single development system.
+It allows a user to configure a cluster of Virtual Nodes and Virtual Networks and deploy that cluster from scratch for either testing or development work, obviating the need for dedicated test and development hardware systems.

+Unlike other tools that can, for example, instatiate nodes and networks within a cloud provider, vTDS abstracts away the resource provider resources, constructing Virtual Nodes, Virtual Blades and Virtual Networks on top of those resources.
+In addition to this, every vTDS configuration includes an Application Layer responsible for setting up and deploying the target application on the running Virtual Nodes and Virtual Networks.
+For example, the OpenCHAMI application layer allows OpenCHAMI to be deployed as a running system with a management node and a configurable number of Virtual Compute nodes with a single command.

+Because vTDS not only automates allocation of resources to run a given application, but can also automate deployment of that application on those resources, it makes creating a development or test environment simple.
+Nearly all of the complexity of deploying a system is encapsulated in publicly available canned configurations, and the work of getting the application running is built into an application layer specific to that application.
+When vTDS finishes deploying a system, a complete system is up and running.
+When the user is finished with the system, another single command shuts down the application and releases the underlying resources.

 ## Getting started with vTDS

 This section provides instructions for the vTDS Core part of getting